 Morrison Utility Services’ vision is to be the leading utility service provider delivering a cost effective, quality service to its clients.
 Safety is its number one business driver.
 Jeremy Harrison, Director of Plant & Fleet, has over 30 years experience in the industry.
-Here he talks to Sue Hurst about his role and why the company’s fleet is at the heart of the business…
+Here he talks to Utility Fleet Magazine about his role and why the company’s fleet is at the heart of the business…

 Describe your role as Director of Plant & Fleet Services at Morrison Utility Services.

 I head up our Plant & Fleet Services division which has overall responsibility for ensuring that the provision of plant and fleet, whether owned, leased or hired, is managed with maximum focus on the safety of our employees and the public alike and that will always deliver innovative and costs effective solutions that will increase operational efficiency for the wider business.
 This includes:

 • The overall fleet management activities, such as Occupational Road Risk, vehicle insurance, fuel usage and efficiency; Operator License compliance, policy production and fine management.

 • Plant & Vehicle procurement, including the specification and development of innovative products, negotiating plant and fleet supply arrangements with plant hire companies and vehicle

 Morrison Utility Services fleet and why?